Policy and Commitment

 The recovered glass is sorted and purified at a recycling plant to remove impurities and then processed into cullet.
 The cullet is supplied to the glass manufacturing plant of AGC Inc., where, after quality testing, it is used as raw material for new flat glass.

-We will continue to promote the material recycling of waste flat glass, particularly in demolition projects for super high-rise buildings.
+We will continue to promote the material recycling of waste flat glass, particularly in demolition projects for super high-rise building

 News Release